Please note a query on whether a development requires planning permission will not be considered to be a pre-application request.

 £180 (single sites) or £600

 *This meeting can include up to 10 potential sites.
 Additional sites beyond the 5 will be charged at £120 per site.
 The meeting will be held on Teams and will, where required, include discussion/agreement on alternative siting.
+Therefore it is useful if you provide details of your search area with your original submission

 Advertisements (including signage, hoardings, street advertising units)